Making Family Law Better for Families

 Going through a divorce or separation is a difficult time for everyone involved.
 The justice system should be there to help – not make it harder.

-BC is making changes to the Family Law Act to make it work better for families in B.C.
+B.C. is making changes to the Family Law Act to make it work better for families in B.C.
 The Family Law Act Modernization project is working now to identify and propose changes to update outdated provisions, fill gaps or add clarification for more consistent interpretation.

 The Family Law Act (FLA) is B.C.’s primary statute for families going through separation and divorce.
 The statute: